BTG Begbies Traynor

 Making use of a director loan account is a common practice and not a problem if relevant records are kept and a director can pay back the amounts involved when necessary.
 In practice, however, loan accounts are often underestimated as a potential source of financial difficulties.

 What often happens is that a director will take money out of his or her company when the business is progressing well but then struggle to pay back these amounts when trading takes a turn for the worse.
-This scenario is so common in fact that between 75% and 80% of business insolvency cases involve overdrawn director loan accounts.
+This scenario is so common in fact that between 75% and 80% of business insolvency cases we handle involve overdrawn director loan accounts in some form or other.

 Can overdrawn director loan accounts be written off?